Water Docs in Scarborough and Etobicoke

 March 29 - April 2, 2017

-We'll be announcing the plans from a coalition of Indigenous and non-Indigenous partners for the Ontario150 Great Lakes Water Walk.
+We'll shortly be announcing the plans for an Indigenous-led Great Lakes Water Walk.

-Led by Anishinaabek Elder Josephine Mandamin, the September 24 event will draw many thousands of Canadians from all walks of life for a trek across Toronto's waterfront, ending in a special blessing – the first step toward an annual National Day of Walking for the Water.
+The September 24 event will draw many Canadians from all walks of life for an ceremonial walk across Toronto's waterfront, ending in a special blessing – the first step toward an annual National Day of Walking for the Water.